Overview

 - Think about the layout of your environment.
 Keep items you often use within reach, ideally between waist and eye level.
 Make the best use of space available on work surfaces, shelves, cupboards and drawers.

 - Keep floor areas free from clutter and hazards, such as rugs and wire cables.
-It is easier to lose your balance if you only have use of one hand or arm.
+It's easier to lose your balance if you only have use of 1 hand or arm.

 Personal care